-Ship’s communication/journalism minor is a great complement to any major because all fields of work benefit from having strong communicators.
+Ship’s communication, journalism and media minor is a great complement to any major because all fields of work benefit from having strong communicators.

 What Will I Learn?

-- Learn to think critically about mass media as an integral part of our culture and become a more literate and discerning media consumer
+- Learn to think critically about mass media as an integral part of our culture and become a more knowledgeable, discerning media consumer.

 - Develop basic journalistic, script writing and public relations writing skills